unbit/vpn-ws/README.md

 In the clients/ directory there are a bunch of clients you can run on your nodes or you can use as a base for developing more advanced ones.

+Clients must run as root/sudo as they need to create/interact with tuntap devices

 * vpn_linux_tornado.py - a linux-only client based on tornado and ws4py

 ```sh